HoTT/Coq-HoTT/STYLE.md

-We use the [Travis Continuous Integration Platform][travis] to check that pull requests do not break anything, and also to automatically update various things (such as the documentation, proviola, and dependency graph linked on the [project wiki][wiki]).
+We use the [Travis Continuous Integration Platform][travis] to check that pull requests do not break anything, and also to automatically update various things (such as the documentation and dependency graph linked on the [project wiki][wiki]).
 Normally you shouldn't need to know anything about this; Travis automatically checks every pull request made to the central repository.